LandSandBoat/lsb-wiki/Frequently-Asked-Questions.md

 [How can I help?](How-Can-I-Help)

+## Do you have a Discord I can join?

+We prefer to work through GitHub [Issues](https://github.com/LandSandBoat/server/issues), [Pull Requests](https://github.com/LandSandBoat/server/pulls), and [Discussions](https://github.com/LandSandBoat/server/discussions).

 ## Where can I find servers to play on?

-Final Fantasy XI Private Servers Community [Discord](https://discordapp.com/invite/msACzWV) & [Reddit](https://www.reddit.com/r/FFXIPrivateServers/)
+Check out the Final Fantasy XI Private Servers Community [List of Servers](https://github.com/XiPrivateServers/Servers/tree/main/servers).
+You can also head to the [Discord](https://discordapp.com/invite/msACzWV) & [Reddit](https://www.reddit.com/r/FFXIPrivateServers/).

 ## Is there a GM command that does X?

 All available GM commands, with descriptions and the level of GM they require, can be found [here](https://github.com/LandSandBoat/server/tree/base/scripts/commands).

-## When will feature X arrive?
+## When will feature X be completed, when will bug Y be fixed?

 We practice [clean room engineering](https://en.wikipedia.org/wiki/Clean_room_design), which means we have to implement everything from scratch.
-As such, progress is slow.
+As such, progress is slow and difficult.
 We are also trying to balance feature development, bugfixes, performance improvements, exploit resolution, code review, and testing.

-## Can I use Trust: X, why doesn't Trust: Y do anything?

-Go check their status [here](Trusts).
+This project is maintained entirely by volunteers in their spare time.
+We can't and won't ever guarantee any timelines for features or bugfixes.
+Sometimes the maintainers have lots of time to work on the project, sometimes they have none, sometimes they just don't feel like it and want to go outside and touch grass instead.

+The fastest way to get new features or bugfixes is to roll up your sleeves, get in there, and start working on them :)!

 ## Can I pay someone to implement feature X?